JoeBarnett1224/NumericalMethodsCalculator/README.md

 This project implements various commonly used numerical methods, but there is much more that can be added including techniques of numerical linear algebra, numerical optimization and numerical partial differential equation.
 I eventually want to implement methods from all these areas of numerical analysis.

 Some of the algorithms can take a very long time to run depending on the inputs, as a result this can cause the program to crash.
 To mitigate this, I will add a settings menu in a future update that will include the option to set the maximum number of iterations before the algorithm terminates.
+Another option I would like to add to this settings menu is an option to set the precision of the calculations and outputs.

 Some of the techniques implemented make use of a base method prior to running the main method.
 For example, the current implementation of Romberg integration uses the trapezoid rule as a base method, before extrapolating to produce a refined approximation.
 Future versions will allow the user to choose which base methods the program uses.
 ___